 A massive plume of steam billowed into the air as The Mechanical Typhoon rolled into Stryfe Memorial Station.
 The train let out a hiss and lurched to a halt when the scale-like airbrakes bled the last bits of momentum from its serpentine body.
 Maintainers in clean jumpsuits scurried around to carry out inspections and prepare the modern marvel for another 300 kilometer-per-hour journey.

 Like the mechano-men in the factories and cloudships of the sky, The Mechanical Typhoon was a technological crown jewel that dominated the rails with its incredible speed.
 One could tour the Golden Gate Tunnel on the West Coast and the Statue of Independence on the East in under 14 hours.
-But its grandiose elegance truly made it famous: fine lines of chrome wove elegant patterns across the aerodynamic engine, and its carriage cars were decorated with a rich silver paint accented with golden ornamentation.
 Procuring a ride on The Mechanical Typhoon often meant you were a member of high society or had a promising career in the techneering field that created such marvels.

 Dot was neither of the two.

-The fledgling chef reflected on the life she would leave behind as she waited on the station platform.
-A naturally sedulous woman, she found her first job at the age of eight working for a bakery in the town of Westmill.
-Her uncle's tales of her mother being a top-notch cook spurred Dot to seek a culinary job that allowed an adolescent girl to muck about in their kitchen.
-Rejected time after time for “lack of experience”, she came across a pair of aging bakers who took her in, even if only because they wanted a surrogate grandchild to spoil.
-She attended a mid-level culinary academy during her teen years where she balanced gastronomy courses, high school, and the position of Head Patisserie in the elderly couple’s bakery with ease.
-Graduating early allowed her to focus on her culinary skills where she caught the eye and tastebuds of every instructor at the academy.
-Each of these master chefs groomed Dot as a star pupil and cultivated her unique style of cooking.
-After another early graduation, she decided to move from her sleepy hometown to the bustling city of Doyen, aspiring to gain employment and fame in one of its many prestigious restaurants.
+The fledgling chef reflected on the life she would leave behind as she waited on the platform.
+A naturally sedulous woman, she found her first job at the age of eight working at a bakery in the town of Westmill.
+Her uncle's tales of her mother being a first-rate cook spurred Dot to seek out a food-related job that allowed an adolescent girl to muck about in their kitchen.
+During her teen years, she attended a mid-level culinary academy where she balanced gastronomy courses, high school, and the position of Head Patisserie in the elderly couple’s bakery with ease.
+Her skills caught the eye and tastebuds of every instructor at the academy, whom, in turn, groomed Dot as a star pupil and cultivated her culinary creativity.
+After an early graduation, she decided to move from her sleepy hometown to the bustling city of Doyen, aspiring to gain employment and fame in one of its many prestigious restaurants.

 A hidden system of cogs and gears whirled as the door to carriage Number Eight slid open.
 A uniformed conductor smiled as he stepped from the train with a handheld device.
 Careful not to hit him with the brim of her oversized sunhat, Dot presented the gray haired man a small metallic disk.
 He slid it into his machine and watched as it verified her ticket.
 After a few rapid clicking sounds, he removed the disc and welcomed the petite woman in a pleasant Southern drawl.
 “Would you like me to take your luggage, little miss?”